16 Ways to Achieve Healthy Poop!

 Hazards Associated with Constipation

-Unfortunately too common of a problem among the population today is constipation.
+Unfortunately constipation is a very common problem among the population today.
 People are consuming less nutritious foods, are over stimulated and stressed, are not maintaining healthy exercise habits and are damaging their entire bodies with highly processed, chemical ridden food from man rather than nature.

 Understanding if you have chronic constipation and addressing the concern with your doctor can save you from suffering from a condition or allowing a disease to progress.
 Individuals over 50 years of age are at increased risk of Crohn’s disease, bowel polyps and ulcerative colitis and are recommended for medical screening (7).